Past Cases

 Winner: McGill University

-On the weekend of February 24-26, 2011, a whole new level of competitiveness and innovation was reached in terms numbers of teams and type of client.
-20 teams, the highest number of teams in the history of the BSC, made their way to the hilltop.
-These included: McGill University, Baylor College, University College Dublin Ireland, Northeastern University, Boston College, American University, University of Michigan, Carnegie Mellon, Georgetown University, Florida State University, University of Florida, New York University, and Emory University.
-The client this year was Agora Partnerships, a company based in DC and various Latin American countries, which helps social entrepreneurs within these countries reach their full potential through fiscal and consulting support.
+CHALLENGE: Agora Partnerships is a company based in DC and various Latin American countries, helping social entrepreneurs within these countries reach their full potential through fiscal and consulting support.
 The emerging “Impact Entrepreneur” market of Latin American countries was stressed in the case and participating teams had to come up with two solutions: 1) How can Agora Partnerships create a sustainable funding model for the new “Accelerator” Program, which strives to identify the impact entrepreneurs with most potential and 2) How can Agora Partnerships connect with university campuses to build sustainable connections.

 2010: AARP